ablestack/reactive-domain-objects/README.md

 - Where possible, avoid technology choices that could result in hosting vendor lock-in.
 ApolloGraphQL over AWS Amplify is an example of this
 - Automate wherever possible, from development, through testing, to deployment, monitoring, and maintenance.
 Codegen from strongly types schemas is a good example of this.

-This is an ongoing work-in-progress.
+This is an ongoing effort, that is never done.
 If you'd like to check out the companion libraries, even contribute to them, you can find them at the [AbleStack on GitHub](https://github.com/ablestack)

 # Release Notes